 Step 4: Manage the plague of missing data

 You may want to ignore missing data - but you shouldn't.
 Often algorithms will not accept missing values.
 So, how do you deal with missing data?
-Gold standard is no missing data - but in an imperfect world the following can be considered:
+The gold standard is no missing data - but in an imperfect world the following can be considered:

 - Drop the entries with missing values.
 This will mean you lose information so approach this option with caution.

-- Input missing values based on you observations. there is risk of losing data integrity, and influencing outcome from assumptions not observations.
+- Input missing values based on your observations.
+There is a risk of losing data integrity and influencing outcomes from assumptions not observations.

 - Alter the way the data is utilized to navigate null values.